Did you know that Americans use an overage of 4.3 devices throughout the day? And 70 percent of that device usage is on smartphones.

 Communication can make or break a marketing strategy.
 If you can't keep content or web experiences consistent, and you can't give your audience what they're asking for, they'll go somewhere else.

-Ulta does a fantastic job engaging with their audiences and keeping the machine beyond the curtain moving smoothly.
+Ulta does a fantastic job of engaging with their audiences and keeping the machine beyond the curtain moving smoothly.

 Ulta prioritized omnichannel strategies, and one of their first investments was in connecting its internal teams to create one cohesive unit.
 They wanted their consumers to have one singular experience so they became a singular entity that worked to transfer their cohesiveness across platforms.